Sargassum aquifolium: Human use

 Leaves of Sargassum aquifolium are used as food.
 The youngest leaves are picked and used because the older leaves are too tough to eat.
 Leaves are washed and are soaked in fresh water overnight and can then be used in food.
 It is usually chopped or ground up and combined with other seaweeds or cooked in soup.
 Whole leaves are deep fried into chips.
 Sargassum aquifolium is also eaten fresh at the beach with raw fish or octopus.
 Sargassum aquifolium is also used for fish bait.

 Cultural significance

 Limu kala was believed to be among many of its kind (limu, lit. 'seaweed') appearing in the first period of creation (wā) as mentioned in the Kumulipo.

 It is often used in sacred ceremonies in Hawaiian culture.
 A ceremony called Hoʻoponopono used the leaves of the seaweed to pray to the gods and ask for forgiveness if they had offended anyone in the circle.
 This ceremony was usually done when a family was having problems and limu kala was used because it was associated with purification.
 Another use Hawaiians had for the seaweed was when they were going fishing.
 They would use the seaweed as bait for certain fishes.
-It gained the named limu honu after people realized that turtles enjoyed eating the seaweed too.
+It gained the name limu honu after people realized that turtles enjoyed eating the seaweed too.
 S. aquifolium (limu kala) was also used in other healing and purifying ceremonies and adornment on hula dancers.
+In July 2023, Hawaii's governor signed Act 230 legislation designating limu kala as the state's official limu.